Predictive toxicology. Coordinator: Hrelia

 Research themes

-The research philosophy is a multidisciplinary approach on the following research topics:
+The research philosophy is a multidisciplinary approach to preventive and translational medicine problems in a One Health perspective on the following research topics:

 Identification of compounds of natural and synthetic origin, with potential neuroprotective and chemopreventive, and definition of their mechanism of action at cellular and molecular level.
 Particular emphasis is given to the study of these mechanisms in both in vivo and in vitro models (primary cultures, cancer cell lines and samples from patients) in terms of cell toxicity, induction of apoptosis, modulation of cell proliferation and cell cycle progression.
 These studies offer the opportunity to identify new molecule and new molecular targets at the basis of neurodegeneration and carcinogenesis, for a multifunctional therapeutic strategy, able of counteracting the onset and/or progression of these diseases.

 Identification of genetic and epigenetic biomarkers of disease susceptibility.
-Of particular interest is the development of new biomarkers genetic and epigenetic, tissue and circulating markers, of disease prognosis, prediction of response and toxicity to pharmacological agents.
+Of particular interest is the development of new biomarkers genetic and epigenetic, tissue and circulating markers, of disease prognosis, prediction of response and toxicity to pharmacological agents, in human biological samples, in vitro and in vivo.

 Evaluation of the alteration of critical molecular and cellular events related to chronic degenerative diseases (carcinogenesis and neurodegeneration) induced by drugs and xenobiotics present in food and in the environment.
+Development of 3D structures (organoids) from iPSCs to be used as more complex models for the study of genetic and epigenetic alterations.
 The aim is the identification of the chain of events responsible for the effect (Adverse Outcome Pathways).

 Lab Members